-It is a part of the pipeline extraction to compute and apply seasonally-adjusted illumination corrections to all survey data.
-Whilst this does most of the job, some residual unevenness became apparent in assembling the data for this first merged catalogue.
-Specifically, in the second column of figure 5 a subtle diagonal rippling pattern due to slowly varying 'illumination' can be noticed that is systematic with position within the CCD mosaic.
-To deal with this we make a further global adjustment in the style of an illumination correction in order to reduce the ripple.
+It is part of the pipeline extraction to compute and apply seasonally adjusted illumination corrections to all survey data.
+Whilst this does most of the job needed, some residual photometric unevenness became apparent in assembling the data for this first merged catalogue.
+Specifically, in the second column of Fig. 5, we note a subtle diagonal rippling pattern due to slowly varying "illumination" that is systematic with position within the CCD mosaic.
+To address this we make a further global adjustment in the style of an illumination correction in order to reduce the ripple.

 To analyse this effect in more detail we examined the differences in magnitude between our survey and Pan-STARRS as a function of position within the CCD mosaic.
-Summing the observations and computing the median value for each 250x250 pixel2 bin, we obtain plots like the i band example shown in figure 6.
-In this exercise, we have used only high quality stars (errBits=0, see section 7.1).
-For the g band, this takes out of consideration stars affected by a blemish on the filter (see section 6.2).
+Summing the observations and computing the median value for each $250\times250$ pixel bin, we obtain plots like the i band example shown in Fig. 6.
+In this exercise, we have used only high-quality stars (errBits = 0, see Sect.
+7.1).
+For the g band, this selection removes stars affected by a blemish on the filter (see Sect.
+6.2).

 In all filters, we found a remnant pattern at the level of a few hundredths of a magnitude that can be partially modelled out.
 We tried a range of fit options, including both a radial pattern and a double parabola in the x and y pixel coordinate in the image plane, and found that the smallest residuals were associated with fitting a parabola in only the y pixel (i.e. Right Ascension) direction.
 This result was also found by Monguió et al. (2013), although these authors did not have enough measurements to obtain a statistically significant outcome that warranted application to the data.
-We separately fit the correction for the four different filters i, r_I , r_U and g, and concluded that the resultant curves are sufficiently alike that there is no compelling need to retain and apply them independently.
-Hence a single correction curve was constructed combining all g, r, i magnitudes and was applied uniformly to all bands, including $H\alpha$ and U{RGO} .
+We separately fit the correction for the four different filters i, $r_l$ , $r_U$ and g, and conclude that the resultant curves are sufficiently alike that there is no compelling need to retain and apply them independently.
+Accordingly, a single correction curve was constructed combining all g, r, and i magnitudes and was applied uniformly to all bands, including $H\alpha$ and $U{RGO}$ .
 This approach means that there is no effect on calibrated stellar colours in the catalogue.
 The functional form of this correction is: